Biography

 Symphonic activity

-Conrado Moya develops an intense activity as a marimba soloist all over the world, performing with orchestras, choirs and symphonic bands, including: ADDA Simfònica, Bilbao Orkestra Sinfonikoa, Orquesta de la Comunidad de Madrid, Orquesta de Córdoba, Orquesta de Extremadura, Orquesta Filarmónica de Gran Canaria, Göttinger Symphonieorchester, Orquesta Ciudad de Almería, Bilbao Sinfonietta, Coral de Bilbao and the Municipal Bands of Barcelona, Bilbao and Madrid; under the direction of Guillermo García Calvo, Jan Cober, José Ramón Encinar, Michael Thomas, José Rafael Pascual Vilaplana, Unai Urrecho, Salvador Vázquez and Josep Vicent, among others.
+Conrado Moya develops an intense activity as a marimba soloist all over the world, performing with orchestras, choirs and symphonic bands, including: ADDA Simfònica, Bilbao Orkestra Sinfonikoa, Orquesta de la Comunidad de Madrid, Orquesta de Extremadura, Orquesta Filarmónica de Gran Canaria, Orquesta Ciudad de Almería, Orquesta Ciudad de Elche, Göttinger Symphonieorchester, Bilbao Sinfonietta, Coral de Bilbao and the Municipal Bands of Barcelona, Bilbao and Madrid; under the direction of Guillermo García Calvo, Jan Cober, José Ramón Encinar, Michael Thomas, José Rafael Pascual Vilaplana, Alfredo Sorichetti, Unai Urrecho, Salvador Vázquez and Josep Vicent, among others.

-His recent and upcoming appearances include his debut with the Orquesta Sinfónica Nacional de Colombia, under the baton of Andrés Felipe Jaime; his performances in the concert season of the Real Orquesta Sinfónica de Sevilla and Sebastian Perłowski, Orquestra Vigo 430 and Isabel Rubio, and Stadtorchester Frauenfeld together with Fabian Ziegler, among others.
+His recent and upcoming appearances include his return to the Orquesta de Córdoba during their concert season under the direction of Salvador Vázquez, and to the Banda Municipal de Barcelona at the season’s inaugural concert at L’Auditori, once again with José Rafael Pascual Vilaplana.
+Also noteworthy are his debuts with the Banda Sinfónica Municipal de València under the baton of Vicent Balaguer, and the Orquesta Sinfónica Nacional de Colombia with Andrés Felipe Jaime; as well as his concerts in the season of the Real Orquesta Sinfónica de Sevilla with Sebastian Perłowski, the Orquestra Vigo 430 with Isabel Rubio, and the Stadtorchester Frauenfeld alongside Fabian Ziegler, among others.

 Conrado Moya

-His symphonic repertoire has recently been enriched by the world premiere of several marimba concerti —of which he is also the dedicatee—: Concerto for Marimba and Orchestra by Tomás Marco; The Garden of Bacchus, by Lorenzo Palomo; Visit Spain!, by José Luis Greco; and Tres paisatges pictòrics, by Albert Guinovart, the latter recorded on an album with the Banda Municipal de Barcelona.
+His symphonic repertoire has recently been enriched by the world premiere of several marimba concerti —of which he is also the dedicatee—: the Concerto for Marimba and Orchestra by Tomás Marco; The Garden of Bacchus by Lorenzo Palomo; Visit Spain! by José Luis Greco; and Tres paisatges pictòrics by Albert Guinovart, the latter recorded on an album with the Banda Municipal de Barcelona.
 His repertoire also includes the Concierto Heroico by Joaquín Rodrigo, transcribed for marimba by Conrado Moya himself and exclusively authorized to the artist by the composer’s heirs.

 Other projects

-Among his chamber music activities, his regular tours in Germany and Spain stand out, as well as in Japan (2022) and the United States (2022 and 2024), featuring one of the most demanding projects for marimba duo, the Goldberg Variations by J. S. Bach, alongside Katarzyna Myćka.
-He has been an integral part of duos, ensembles such as Marimba Quartett, and musical groups like the Li Biao Percussion Group, with which he has toured the main concert halls in Latin America (2015) and China (2013, 2023, and 2024).
+Expanding his chamber music activities, he has embarked on a new project with pianist Josu de Solaun, Bacchanalia, which intertwines the music of Bach with works composed for the duo by Lorenzo Palomo and José Luis Greco.
+At the same time, he continues to tour regularly across Germany and Spain, as well as Japan (2022), the United States (2022 and 2024), and Colombia (2025) with one of the most demanding marimba duo projects, the Goldberg Variations by J. S. Bach, alongside Katarzyna Myćka.
+Furthermore, he has been an integral member of duos, ensembles like Marimba Quartett, and musical groups such as Li Biao Percussion Group, with which he has toured the main concert halls across Latin America (2015) and China (2013 and 2023).

-He also participates in important events, such as the international marimba festivals of Guatemala, Chiapas (Mexico) and Nagakute (Japan), the Spanish Music Festival of Cádiz (Spain), the Mercedes-Benz International Music Festival of Shanghai (China), the PASIC (Percussive Arts Society International Convention) in Indianapolis (United States), or the Fair Saturday solidarity movement.
-Recently, his participation in the Tenerife Contemporary Music Festival, the Bal y Gay Festival, the Mendieta Kultura concert series, and the Oviedo Interdisciplinary Chamber Music Series stand out, the latter featuring two world premieres by the composers Gabriel Ordás and José Luis Greco.
-In addition to all this, he gives several solo recitals and master classes in Spain, Switzerland, Colombia, the United States and Japan.
+Conrado Moya regularly participates in important events, such as the international marimba festivals of Guatemala, Chiapas (Mexico), and Nagakute (Japan), the Spanish Music Festival of Cádiz (Spain), the Mercedes-Benz International Music Festival in Shanghai (China), the PASIC (Percussive Arts Society International Convention) in Indianapolis (USA), and the Fair Saturday solidarity movement, with which he collaborates annually.
+Recently, his performances at the Lille Piano(s) Festival, the International Festival on the Camino de Santiago, and the Grandes Oyentes series at the Círculo de Bellas Artes in Madrid stand out, in addition to the Bal y Gay Festival, the Tenerife Contemporary Music Festival, the Mendieta Kultura series, and the Oviedo Interdisciplinary Chamber Music Series, the latter featuring two world premieres.
+All this is complemented by several solo recitals and master classes in Spain, Croatia, Colombia, the United States, China, and Japan.

 Training &